rclone/rclone/MANUAL.md

       --acd-auth-url string                          Auth server URL.
       --acd-client-id string                         Amazon Application Client ID.
       --acd-client-secret string                     Amazon Application Client Secret.
-      --acd-templink-threshold SizeSuffix            Files >= this size will be downloaded via their tempLink. (default 9G) --acd-token-url string                         Token server url.
+      --acd-encoding MultiEncoder                    This sets the encoding for the backend. (default Slash,InvalidUtf8,Dot) --acd-templink-threshold SizeSuffix            Files >= this size will be downloaded via their tempLink. (default 9G) --acd-token-url string                         Token server url.
       --acd-upload-wait-per-gb Duration              Additional time per GB to wait after a failed complete upload to see if it appears. (default 3m0s)